zchee/golang-wiki/MinimumRequirements.md

 ### [FreeBSD](FreeBSD)

-FreeBSD 8 and up according to https://golang.org/doc/install, but I suspect we might need something newer than 8.
-FreeBSD 9.1 reportedly does not work.
-We only run builders testing FreeBSD 9.3, FreeBSD 10.1 and 11.0.
+FreeBSD 10 and up according to https://golang.org/doc/install.
+We only run builders testing FreeBSD 10.3 and 11.1.

 ### [NetBSD](NetBSD)